“Get Your Kicks on Route 66” in Williams, Arizona

 Williams, Arizona is home to a small stretch of Route 66 which still maintains the nostalgia of the historic highway.
 In the charming downtown neighborhood, you will find old-fashioned soda fountains, motor hotels, Route 66 memorabilia and gift shops, classic cars lining the streets, special Route 66 themed annual events, and Route 66 themed cafes.
 On October 13, 1984, Williams, Arizona became the final community to be bypassed by the new I-40 highway.

-By day, you can take a self walking tour of all the historic sights and shop for more Rt 66 gifts that you could ever imagine.
+By day, you can take a self guided walking tour of all the historic sights and shop for more Rt 66 gifts that you could ever imagine.
 You could literally deck your whole house in Rt 66 knick knacks if you wanted to.
 By night, you can take in all the classic neon signs which illuminate the downtown area.
 The 4 block long Williams Historic Business District is on the National Register of Historic Places.
 Many of the buildings which stand today date back to the 20’s-40’s, making the town a good representation of what Route 66 once looked like.

 Natural wonders near Williams